 Visit historical sites in stunning Pennsylvania

 History buffs will love staying so close to the town of Gettysburg, Pennsylvania, at this round-shaped cabin in Maryland.
-Head northwest from Gettysburg to Upper Black Eddy for a stay at this enormous log cabin where you’ll have premiere access to the historically significant Delaware River, as well as Ringing Rocks Park and Nockamixon Cliffs.
+Head northwest from Gettysburg to Upper Black Eddy for a stay at this enormous log cabin where you’ll have premier access to the historically significant Delaware River, as well as Ringing Rocks Park and Nockamixon Cliffs.

 Wind your way down to Virginia to a riverside yurt or a cabin stay at a local farm with views of Old Rag Mountain.
-Pop up over to the nation’s capital, Washington, D.C., for a day trip, or keep exploring the area’s natural attractions, like the Shenandoah River and National Park, the Luray Caverns, Kennedy’s Peak and the George Washington National Forest, and Tasker’s Gap.
+Pop up over to the nation’s capital, Washington, D.C., for a day trip, or keep exploring the area’s natural attractions, like the Shenandoah River and National Park, the Luray Caverns, Kennedy’s Peak, and the George Washington National Forest, and Tasker’s Gap.